AdobeDocs/analytics-platform.en/help/components/exports/manage-export-locations.md

    ![Exports window showing Location accounts tab](assets/account-add.png)

-1. (Conditional) If you are a system administrator, you can enable the [!UICONTROL **View accounts for all users**] option to view locations created by all users in your organization.
+1. (Conditional) If you are a system administrator, you can enable the [!UICONTROL **View accounts for all users**] option to view accounts created by all users in your organization.

-1. Select the 3-dot icon on the account that you want to edit, then select [!UICONTROL **Delete account**].
+1. Select the 3-dot icon on the account that you want to delete, then select [!UICONTROL **Delete account**].

 1. Select [!UICONTROL **Delete**] again on the confirmation dialog.